Is Endoscopic Sleeve Gastroplasty Covered by Insurance?

 The good news is that individuals who suffer from obesity and desire to become healthier have options.
-One of these options is bariatric surgery.
+One of these options is bariatric surgery, which most insurance covers in most cases.
 There are also some newer procedures available to help them lose weight that do not require surgery.
+The question now arises: Is ESG (Endoscopic Sleeve Gastroplasty) covered by insurance?

-The not-so-good news is that many patients find the financial obligations related to getting the help they need daunting.
-They need to know answers to questions like whether endoscopic sleeve gastroplasty is covered by insurance or if their insurance will cover a gastric bypass.
+The bad news is that many patients find the financial obligations related to getting the help they need daunting.
+They need to know answers to questions like whether Endoscopic Sleeve Gastroplasty is covered by insurance or if their insurance will cover a gastric bypass.
 Today we are going to look at the relationship between obesity and insurance and how to navigate your way through it.

 Does Insurance Cover Weight Loss Surgery?

-Some but not all insurance carriers cover some types of weight loss surgery but each company has different requirements and limitations.
-Even if a patient’s body mass index (BMI) classifies them as morbidly obese, does not necessarily mean their insurance will approve bariatric surgery.
-Bariatric surgery is not automatically covered for every person by every carrier just because their BMI number is high.
-According to the Mayo Clinic, individuals who are most often considered candidates for bariatric surgery:
+Insurance carriers cover some types of weight loss surgery, but each company has different requirements and limitations.
+Even if a patient has a body mass index (BMI) that classifies them as morbidly higher in weight, their insurance may not necessarily approve bariatric surgery.
+Not every carrier automatically covers bariatric surgery for every person with a high BMI number.
+Individuals considered candidates for bariatric surgery:

-• Have a body mass index of at least 35+ and are suffering from obesity-related health issues such as type 2 diabetes, high blood pressure, etc.;
+• Have a body mass index of at least 35+ and are suffering from obesity-related health issues such as type 2 diabetes, and high blood pressure.

 • These are just the basics of the criteria for determining eligibility for weight loss surgery and individuals will need to check with their insurance companies for specifics.